pabloscyzoryk/octopus-terminal/README.txt

 Default password to access octopus is "szczur" (you can eaisly change it in ./client/src/index.ts)

+You should create envSetupForCompilation.ts file like in the example file.

 Remember to set env variables!!! (check .env.example files)

 Remember to set supabase storage bucket!
 (I just named it "bucket" as you can see in the source code)